jonpalmisc/ghidra-setup/README.md

 # ghidra-setup

 This is a small script for Inno Setup to package Ghidra for Windows.
-It will place Ghidra in the program files directory and create start menu entries and/or desktop shortcuts.
+I prefer having Ghidra "installed" rather than living on my desktop.
+This installer will put it in Program Files and create start menu entries, desktop icons, etc.

 # Prebuilt installers